watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 `traceroute` sends the first echo packet with a TTL of 1 and increments the TTL by 1 on each subsequent transmission, until the destination responds or until the maximum TTL is reached.
 The ICMP "Time Exceeded" messages that intermediate routers send back show the route.
 Note, however, that some routers silently drop packets that have expired TTLs, and these packets are invisible to `traceroute`.

 `traceroute` prints out an ordered list of the intermediate routers that return ICMP "Time Exceeded" messages.
-Using the -d option with the traceroute command instructs traceroute not to perform a DNS lookup on each IP address, so that traceroute reports the IP address of the near-side interface of the routers.
+Using the `-d` option with the `traceroute` command instructs `traceroute` not to perform a DNS lookup on each IP address, so that `traceroute` reports the IP address of the near-side interface of the routers.

-Compared to ping, the primary difference between ping and traceroute is that while ping simply tells you if a server is reachable and the time it takes to transmit and receive data, traceroute details the precise route info, router by router, as well as the time it took for each hop.
+Compared to `ping`, the primary difference between `ping` and `traceroute` is that while `ping` simply tells you if a server is reachable and the time it takes to transmit and receive data, `traceroute` details the precise route info, router by router, as well as the time it took for each hop.

 To check the path to facebook.com, use the following command: